WazirRohiman/getting-started-with-mongodb/README.md

-# gGetting started with MongoDB
+# Getting started with MongoDB

 Access the MongoDB server using the command-line interface Describe the process of listing and creating collections, which contain documents, and databases, which contain one or more collections